-Gwynneth VanLaven (she/they) is an artist and educator whose practice includes photography, installation, writing, performance, and social engagement.
+Gwynneth VanLaven (she/they) is an artist, activist and facilitator whose practice includes photography, installation, writing, performance, and social engagement.
 VanLaven received her BA from Knox College in Multimodal Language: Verbal Visual, and Kinesic Systems (an independent, cross-disciplinary major) with a minor in photography.
-In 2010 she received her MFA from George Mason University in Critical Art Practice, also a multimodal course of study.
+Their MFA from George Mason University in Critical Art Practice, also a multimodal course of study.
 VanLaven taught visual thinking, aesthetics, and new media art at the School of Art at George Mason University, until recently relocating to Ann Arbor, Michigan.
 Gwynneth is now studying at the University of Michigan to become a Master of Social Work in Interpersonal Practice and Community Change.
 Alongside studies, she has delighted in facilitating for peer support.
 VanLaven is also creating and leading for InterPlay (interplay.org) and DanceAbility (DanceAbility Detroit).
 These are both whole mindbody forms drawing on self- and other- inquiry and connection.

-Gwynneth’s visual and written works have been shown in numerous exhibitions and publications including in The Washington Post and Performance Research, and at the Smithsonian Institution and the Kennedy Center.
-In addition to her solo art practice, VanLaven works as a part of The Floating Lab Collective, a group of artists dedicated to social engagement and activism through interactive and inclusive art, working with local, national, and international scope.
-Gwynneth presented reflections on a Floating Lab project to the 2014 Association of Art Historians Conference at the Royal College of Art in London.
+Gwynneth’s visual and written works have been shown in numerous exhibitions and publications nationally and globally, including in The Washington Post and Performance Research, and at the Smithsonian Institution and the Kennedy Center.
+In addition to her solo art practice, VanLaven worked as a part of The Floating Lab Collective, a group of artists dedicated to social engagement and activism through interactive and inclusive art.
+Gwynneth presented reflections on a Floating Lab project to an Association of Art Historians Conference at the Royal College of Art in London.
 She now joins a University of Michigan, The Self-Healing & Social Justice Art Collective, beginning this Fall semester.

 Jurors Chanika Svetvilas and Gwynneth VanLaven